mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.7 Accessible Implementations
-With respect to the declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of the declaration, the implementation is an accessible member of the type or *any* protocol to which the type is expressly or implicitly declared to conform, with the access level of the implementation being no more restrictive than the access level of the protocol.
+With respect to the declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of the declaration, the implementation is an accessible member of the type, whether declared on the type, any superclass from which the type inherits, or *any* protocol to which the type is expressly or implicitly declared to conform, with the access level of the implementation being no more restrictive than the access level of the protocol.
 [Is it necessary to caveat the access level?
 Is the caveat correct?]

 #### 1.3.7 Implementations in Line of Inheritance